Adoption of the playful attitude

 You have most likely noticed that in the above sentences I've used the word compete.

 I've done it to "presell" another piece of my online relationship advice, which is that you accept the competitive reality of online-dating, and adjust your online-dating-behaviors accordingly.

 In the initial stages of the online-dating-competition - before you've had a chance to exchange multiple messages with your online partner - your only ammunition consists of your images and your written description of yourself.

-It is absolutely crucial that a written description of yourself is interesting and that it serves as great bait for the countless "fish" swimming in the sea of online-dating.
+It is absolutely crucial that a written description of yourself is interesting and that it serves as a great bait for the countless "fish" swimming in the sea of online dating.

 The description-part of your online-profile can also serve the purpose of discouraging responses from the people with whom you would not like to connect.

 What turns me off completely is reading descriptions in which ladies describe themselves as proud and demanding.